 - Cystoscopy.
 A cystoscope, a thin tube with an eyepiece on the end, may be used to see inside the bladder.
 It is placed in the bladder through the urethra.
 The procedure can rule out other problems such as bladder cancer and, if ulcers and IC symptoms are present, IC is a pretty definite diagnosis.
 If a cystoscopy is done in an operating room, any bladder tumors, stones, bleeding, or ulcers that are seen can be taken care of immediately.
 This involves the physician taking a tissue sample, called a biopsy, to help in the diagnosis.

-Currently, there is no cure for IC, but there are treatments that can improve the patient’s symptoms, according to the American Urological Association’s Treatment Guidelines.
+Currently, there is no cure for IC, but treatments can improve the patient’s symptoms, according to the American Urological Association’s Treatment Guidelines.

 The more conservative therapies should be started first before proceeding to the less conservative therapies as needed.
-Most patients require a combination of treatments in order to control their symptoms.
+Most patients require a combination of treatments to control their symptoms.

 - Physical therapy to help with pelvic floor, lower abdomen, and back muscles